 Library Bar (Nomad Hotel), New York, NY

 The fully curated, two-level library is connected by an original spiral staircase imported from the South of France.
 Guests can lounge throughout the day on custom-made furnishings and enjoy light fare and finger foods which are served alongside coffee, tea, wine, and cocktails.
 An eclectic literary collection is available, featuring extensive volumes on such wide-ranging topics as The History of New York, Music, and Cocktails and Spirits.
-And if you are hungry you can order off the regular menu which includes their signature chicken for two – a whole chicken stuffed with foi gras.
+Hungry?
+You can order off the regular menu which includes their signature chicken for two dish—a whole chicken stuffed with foi gras.

 Library Bar (Rittenhouse Hotel), Philadelphia, PA

 Located in the center of the city, Library Bar is among the best hotel bars in Philadelphia, exquisitely designed as a refuge to escape from the rigors of the day.
 Thanks to an exceptional selection of wines and the very best rare spirits, as well as knowledgeable bartenders, Library Bar remains a top spot in the city of brotherly love.
 In addition to their well executed libations, Library Bar also offers exceptional fair including artisanal cheeses, charcuterie, oysters, cod fries and BBQ ribs.

 The Wellsbourne, Los Angeles, CA